rodriguezmDNA/bio_AWK-SED-GREP/README.md

 The AWK tutorial ([click here](Understanding_AWK.ipynb)) contains a (semi) quick introduction to AWK and how to process biological data.
-So far I focus on how to
+So far I focus on how to:

 \* Filter SAM files by quality.